 The sway pushes through the villages, with each team trying to direct it towards their pub.

-The contest ends when the Hood is touched by the landlord of the winning team's pub.
+The contest, which can last for hours, ends when the Hood is touched by the landlord of the winning team's pub.